-In this paper, we propose two impedance controllers for flexible joint robots.
-In both controllers, an inner torque feedback loop is used in combination with an outer impedance control loop.
-For the torque feedback, a physical interpretation is given, such that the complete controllers could be analyzed based on passivity theory.
+In this paper we propose two impedance controllers for flexible joint robots.
+In both controllers an inner torque feedback loop is used in combination with an outer impedance control loop.
+For the torque feedback a physical interpretation is given, such that the complete controllers could be analyzed based on passivity theory.

-The first controller combines a motor-position-based gravity compensation term with a stiffness and damping term.
-In the second controller, these parts are instead merged such that at steady state, the desired equilibrium condition could be satisfied exactly.
-It is shown that both controllers can easily be adapted to the case of viscoelastic joints.
+The first controller combines a motor position based gravity compensation term with a stiffness and damping term.
+In the second controller these parts instead are merged such that at steady state the desired equilibrium condition could be satisfied exactly.
+It is shown that both controllers can easily be adapted to the case of visco-elastic joints.
 Furthermore, the generalization to Cartesian impedance control has been outlined.
 Finally, the efficiency of the proposed control approach was verified in several experiments with the DLR lightweight robots.